svadr/ts-software-design-patterns/creational-patterns/info.md

 ## Creational Patterns

-Provide object creation mechanisms that increase flexibility and reuse of existing code.
+These patterns provide various object creation mechanisms, which increase flexibility and reuse of existing code.